At a glance

 But unfortunately, this is not the case.
 The industry presents a wide-range of attractive opportunities for cyber criminals.
 From controlling critical services, to the theft of trade secrets, there are many reasons that a construction sector organization could fall victim to cyber-crime.

-Just 33% of cyber incidents are ever reported, according to research by the Online Trust Alliance.
+Tracking cyber incidents can be tricky, especially as a lot of incidents still go unreported.
 And while the construction sector may experience cyber-crime, unless a breach conforms to strict reporting requirements, the majority will not be publicized.
 This lack of knowledge-sharing can lead to underestimates of the true nature and scale of cyber exposures.
 If the industry is unaware of common vulnerabilities, it presents low-hanging fruit for cyber criminals.

 Cost to the business

-The average cost of a data breach currently sits at USD 3.62m, according to research by IBM and the Poneman Institute.
+The average cost of a data breach currently sits at USD 3.92m, with an average data breach impacting over 25,000 records, according to research by IBM.

 Imagine, for example, that your entire library of CAD drawings was encrypted and ransomed, or simply deleted.
 What would it cost to recommission and replace them all?
 Then, add the wide range of associated business interruption costs, such as delays to on-going projects and employee overtime.
 You then begin to see the true impact of a potential cyber incident.